-Runtime Policies are rules of automation that you can set up to trigger actions (create, update, move, send notifications, invoke web service) when certain events occur.
-They are working on the: "If this then that" principle.
+The Business Rules are rules of automation that you can set up to trigger actions (create, update, move, send notifications, invoke web service) when certain events occur.
+They are working on the "If this then that" principle.

 As a "special event" can be considered an action such as card creation or blocking/unblocking of cards.

-The runtime policies triggered by special events are as follows:
+The Business rules triggered by special events are as follows:

-In this group comes the runtime policies that trigger an action when a card is moved to a different position:
+In this group comes the business rules that trigger an action when a card is moved to a different position:

 When a card is moved to a different position, an action will be triggered (create card or subtasks, update the card details, etc.).

 3. Rule execution triggered by card update

 When a card property is changed (e.g. priority, color, etc.), an action will be triggered (create cards or subtasks, move the updated card; send a notification, etc.)

 With this business rules, you can set up a time-related rule (e.g. "when the deadline of a card is in 1 day").
 This rule allows to set up a schedule and automatically create/update cards at a given time.